 - Potatoes – You’ll need about five large russet potatoes.
 After peeling them, they’ll measure at about four pounds.
 I prefer to chop them in two inch chunks, so that they cook fairly fast.

 - Butter – Use about six tablespoons of unsalted butter in the potatoes, and then top with another two tablespoons for serving.

 - Salt and Pepper – I always use kosher salt and freshly ground black pepper.
 You’ll need a good amount of salt to flavor these, so test and add more as needed.
 You can always add, but you can’t subtract!

 How to make Instant Pot Garlic Mashed Potatoes

 - Add the other ingredients.
-To the potatoes (you can leave them in the pot), add six tablespoons of butter and the warmed half and half.
+Top the potatoes with six tablespoons of butter, the sour cream, and the warmed half and half.
 Use a potato masher to cream the potatoes.
-Then add the sour cream, and additional salt and pepper, if needed.
+Test and add additional salt and pepper, as needed.
 You may need to add a little bit more half and half to get a perfectly creamy texture.
 Remember, you can add it, but you can’t subtract!

 - Serve.
 Serve the potatoes either in the instant pot or in a casserole dish, topped with the two remaining tablespoons of butter, and some additional kosher salt and freshly ground black pepper.

 Russet potatoes or Yukon golds are higher in starch than red or white varieties, and thus, are better for mashed potatoes.
 These are easily mashed, and tend to not get pasty.

 My rule of thumb is about 1/2 of a medium-to-large potato for each guest.
 So if you are serving 10 people, use five potatoes (like this recipe does).